 8. Remuneration of members of the board

-(1) A member of the board is to be paid such remuneration and travelling and other allowances as are determined in his or her case by the Minister on the recommendation of the Minister for Public Sector Management.
+(1) A member of the board is to be paid such remuneration and travelling and other allowances as are determined in his or her case by the Minister on the recommendation of the Public Sector Commissioner.

-(2) A member of a committee who is not a member of the board is to be paid such remuneration and travelling and other allowances as are determined in his or her case by the Minister on the recommendation of the Minister for Public Sector Management.
+(2) A member of a committee who is not a member of the board is to be paid such remuneration and travelling and other allowances as are determined in his or her case by the Minister on the recommendation of the Public Sector Commissioner.

+[Section 8 amended: No. 39 of 2010 s.
+89.]

 Part 3 — Functions and powers of the Chemistry Centre

 9. Functions